Facundo Buonanotte: Rosario Central

-Brighton & Hove Albion
+Brighton and Hove Albion

 On 1 January 2023, Buonanotte joined the academy of Premier League club Brighton & Hove Albion for an estimated fee of £5.3m, with an additional £5.3m dependent on objectives being met.
-He made his debut for the Seagulls on 4 February, coming on as a 75th minute substitute replacing Tariq Lamptey as Brighton went on to beat Bournemouth with a 87th minute Kaoru Mitoma goal.
+He made his debut for the "Seagulls" on 4 February, coming on as a 75th-minute substitute replacing Tariq Lamptey as Brighton went on to beat AFC Bournemouth with a 87th-minute Kaoru Mitoma goal.
 Buonanotte made his first start for Brighton on 28 February, playing 69 minutes of the 1–0 away win over Stoke City of the Championship with Brighton advancing to the FA Cup quarter-finals.
-Buonanotte claimed an assist four days later, setting up Danny Welbeck's strike, the last of the game in the 4–0 home win over West Ham.
+Buonanotte claimed an assist four days later, setting up Danny Welbeck's strike, the last of the game in the 4–0 home win over West Ham United.
+The 18-year-old gained his first Premier League start on 26 April, where he scored his first goal for the club, opening the score in the eventual 3–1 away loss at Nottingham Forest.

+Loan to Leicester City

+On 10 August 2024, Buonanotte went on loan to fellow Premier League club Leicester City for the 2024–25 season.
+He made his Leicester debut on 19 August 2024 in a 1–1 home draw against Tottenham Hotspur.
+His first goal came on 31 August in a 2–1 defeat against Aston Villa.

+Loan to Chelsea

+On 1 September 2025, Buonanotte joined Chelsea on a season-long loan.

 International career

 Buonanotte was called up to the Argentina national under-20 football team for the 2022 Maurice Revello Tournament in France.
 In January 2023, he was once again called up to the national under-20 football team ahead of the 2023 South American Championship.

-On 3 March 2023, at the age of 18-and-two-months he received his first call-up for the Argentina senior squad for friendly matches against Panama and Curacao.
+On 3 March 2023 he received his first call-up for the Argentina senior squad for friendly matches against Panama and Curacao.
+He made his senior debut on 19 June in a 2–0 win away to Indonesia.

+Personal life

+Buonanotte was born and raised in Argentina, and is of Italian descent, holding dual citizenship.